ibm-cloud-docs/discovery-data/hide-data.md

 {{site.data.keyword.attribute-definition-list}}

-# Preventing content from being returned
+# Excluding content from query results
 {: #hide-data}

 Prevent content that you don't want customers to see from being included in query results.